 The company operates as a manufacturer of a wide range of packaging materials including corrugated cartons, assorted containers and bags.
+During the year the company also started manufacturing egg trays using recyclabe materials and also ventured into signage business.

 (b) Geographical segment